- Start date: September

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

-This programme has consistently featured in the Financial Times Masters in Finance Pre-Experience ranking for nine years.
+This programme has consistently featured in the Financial Times Masters in Finance Pre-Experience ranking for ten years.

 |English language requirements|